babel/babel/packages/babel-plugin-transform-es2015-modules-commonjs/README.md

 close as possible to what is required by the ECMA262 spec without relying on `Proxy`.
 The exports will be frozen, and imports will always be treated like ES modules.
 All imported names will be checked, at import time, if they exist in the exports of the imported module.
+If `let` and `const` are not transformed to `var`, the exports will also implement TDZ.

 Importing a commonjs module (say, the standard `fs` module) will always wrap it in an ES module that has a single `default` export.
 This means that